 The Monster Cookie Metric Century Bicycle Ride is the Salem Bicycle Club's premier spring event.
 The ride starts at the State Capitol Mall in Salem and takes riders 62 miles (100 km) over back roads to Champoeg State Park and back to Salem.
 Participants desiring a shorter ride can ride to the first rest stop and back for a 34-mile ride.
 The ride is open to bicyclists of all levels who agree to Share the Road with other users by riding safely, lawfully, and courteously.
 Each participant must wear a helmet that meets CPSC requirements.

-The route is generally flat with a few short hills.
+The route is generally flat with a few short hills and follows much of the Willamette Valley Scenic Bikeway.
+This year marks the 10th anniversary of the bikeway and the State Parks and Recreation Department will host a celebration table with cake, copies of the new scenic bikeway maps, and other commemorative items.
 The map of the route offers a preview of the ride.
 GPS users can download a GPS track of the route.
-Participants also will be able to use the Ride with GPS mobile app for navigation during the ride.
 Snacks, fruit, refreshments, and toilet facilities are available at a rest stop and at Champoeg State Park.
 The route closes at 4:00 p.m.
 Participants should pace themselves so that they can complete the ride by that time.